Dhaka Imperial College: Clubs

-Imperial Debating Club (IDC)
+Dhaka Imperial College Debating Club (DICDC)

-Imperial Debating Club (IDC) was established in 1995 at the time of the beginning of the college.
+Dhaka Imperial College Debating Club (DICDC) was established in 1995 at the time of the beginning of the college.

 Imperial Science World (ISW)

 Imperial Science World is the first science club in this college.
 It was established in 1998 by Professor Mahafuzul Haque, Ex-principal of Dhaka Imperial College and also the founder of most of the club in the college.

 Imperial Tour Club (ITC)

 Imperial Tour Club also known as ITC is one of the major clubs in the college.
 Every year at the middle of the session this club arranges a tour of Bangladesh for seven days to tourist areas including Sundarban, Cox's Bazar, Bandarban, Rangamati and more.
 After study tour it also arranges another big arrangement in February named "Banvoson & Basanto Utsho (বনভোজন ও বসন্ত উৎসব)" outside of Dhaka, specifically Gazipur for all students of the college.
 Sometimes it arranges a tour need 'SAARC Tour' to SAARC included country (without Pakistan and Afghanistan) with a few teachers and students.